First Alert Forecast: Colder temperatures and better rain potential

-SUMMARY: A cold front brings chilly temperatures and a better chance of rain for mid-week.
-Sunshine is back late week but much colder temperatures move in as well.
-Click on video for a more detailed forecast.
+SUMMARY: A lingering front continues to provide showers and chilly temperatures.
+The rain is much needed as the northern portions of eastern North Carolina continue to be abnormally dry.
+We could see our first freeze and frost this weekend, which is around the time that we should.Click on video for a more detailed forecast.

-THIS MORNING: Skies are cloudy with showers and drizzle, maybe some patchy fog.
-It is breezy with winds out of the north at 10 to 20 mph.
-Temperatures are in the mid to upper 40s inland but it feels like it’s in the upper 30s to lower 40s.
-Coastal temperatures are in the 50s and 60s.
+THIS MORNING: Skies are mostly cloudy with scattered showers and fog.
+Temperatures are in the upper 40s to mid 50 inland and upper 50s to lower 60s along the coast.
+It is breezy, with winds out of the north at 5 to 15 mph.

-THIS AFTERNOON: Skies will be mostly cloudy with a good chance of showers and highs in the 50’s inland and 60s coastal.
-Winds are out of the north at 10 to 20 mph.
+THIS AFTERNOON: Skies will be mostly cloudy with scattered showers and highs in the mid 50s inland and mid 60s coastal.
+It will be breezy with winds out of the north at 10 to 20 mph.

-TONIGHT: Another cool night with clouds and rain passing through.
-It will remain breezy as well, with winds out of the north at 10 to 20 mph.
+TONIGHT: Skies are gradually clearing overnight and rain is gradually tapering.
+Temperatures will take a tumble, in the lower to mid 40s inland and upper 40s to lower 50s along the coast.
+There could be areas of fog and winds are light for the most part.

-A LOOK AHEAD: Late week, sunshine returns, even into your Veterans Day weekend but it comes at a cost, high temps only in the lower to mid 50s with overnight lows in the lower 30s inland, which may give us our first freeze and/or frost.
+FRIDAY: Sunshine is back in the forecast with high pressure moving in and temperatures stay cool, in the mid to upper 50s.
+Winds could be breezy at times.

 TROPICS: We continue a monitor a tropical storm in the open Atlantic.
 For the latest, click here